Dynatrace

 Dynatrace is an observability and security platform that uses causal AI to deliver precise insights and automate DevSecOps at scale.
 This guide shows how to stream ThousandEyes metrics, traces, and logs to Dynatrace using OpenTelemetry.

-For Dynatrace’s OpenTelemetry overview, see OpenTelemetry and Dynatrace.
-For the signals ThousandEyes supports, see Supported Signals.
+For Dynatrace’s OpenTelemetry overview, see OpenTelemetry and Dynatracearrow-up-right.
+For the signals ThousandEyes supports, see Supported Signalsarrow-up-right.

 Prerequisites

-• You have a Dynatrace API access token with scopes Ingest metrics, Ingest logs, and Ingest OpenTelemetry traces:
+• You have a Dynatrace API access token with scopes Ingest metrics, Ingest logs, Ingest OpenTelemetry traces and Ingest events:

 1. In Dynatrace, search for access token.